 Just walking the fairytale-like streets decked out with holiday cheer is an experience in itself, but there are also many events and activities to enjoy throughout the season including the Festival of Trees, carriage rides, and hikes along the pretty Glenbury Trail.
 You can even take an evening ride on the Tweetsie Railroad and see beautiful Christmas displays.

-Holiday cheer is alive and well in the town of Brevard.
+Holiday cheer is alive and well in the town of Brevard, which is a magnificent Christmas town in North Carolina.
 It’s especially so along Main Street where the shops buzz with activity as holiday shoppers search for those ideal gifts for their loved ones.

 O. P. Taylor Toy Store is a longstanding business in the town and a favorite among locals and visitors alike.
 While you’re exploring the town, it’s worth it to check out the fascinating Aluminum Christmas Tree Museum before heading out to one of the best Brevard restaurants.